Borea-Analytics/borea/README.md

 ## Prerequisites
 - 4 GB RAM
 - 2-core CPU
-- 50 GB memory
+- 50 GB memory (for a mid-sized instance)
-- VM must run using x86 infrastructure
+- VM must run using x86 infrastructure (Debian recommended)

 ---

 ## Deploying via Docker

+### Install Script (if utilizing apt)
+**- The easiest way to configure and deploy Borea is by following these steps:**
 1. Access your instance, vm, or machine where you will be hosting Borea

+2. Install Git by running this command:
+`sudo apt-get update && sudo apt-get install git -y`

+3. Clone the Borea repository and enter the folder with this command:
+`git clone https://github.com/Borea-Analytics/borea.git && cd borea`

+4. Run `./docker-deploy.sh` (if your machine utilizes apt):
+   - Running this script will:
+     1. Install docker
+     2. Ask if you want to run a proxy, then install and configure Caddy if yes
+     3. Set exposed ports
+     4. Generate a secret key for you
+     5. Run your instance in detached mode

+### Manual Install (non-apt systems)
+1. Access your instance, vm, or machine where you will be hosting Borea

 2. Install the [Docker Engine](https://docs.docker.com/engine/install/)
-Ensure docker is installed by running this command:
+-Ensure docker is installed by running this command:
 `docker version`

 3. Install Git by running this command:
-`sudo apt-get update && sudo apt-get install git`
+`sudo apt-get update && sudo apt-get install git -y`

-4. Clone the Borea repository and enter the folder with this command:
+4. Clone the Borea repository:
 `git clone https://github.com/Borea-Analytics/borea.git && cd borea`

-5. Generate a secret key that is unique to your instance:
-**NOTE: Do not use the default secret key.
-You must generate a new key for your instance**
-    **- You can configure your SECRET KEY and default ports for proxies by running `./docker-compose-config.sh` (you must have python3 and python3-pip installed on the system to utilize this script)**
-	- Run: `openssl rand -hex 32` in your terminal.
-This generates a random key for you to use.
-	- Then, open the docker-compose.yml file with the command: `nano docker-compose.yml` or `vi docker-compose.yml`
-	- Lastly, substitute "\<randomly generated secret key\>" for your generated key.
-	- This means the SECRET_KEY: "\<randomly generated secret key\>" line will end up looking something like this (with your key; don't use this one, as it's in our public documentation 😊):
-	- `SECRET_KEY: "271d54957bca2b4978ff920c956114b2b4e8a2c33343ba8d6190b794e3667ab2"`
+5. Configure docker-compose file by running:
+`./docker-compose-config.sh`

-6. To run Borea, run:
+6. Finally, to start Borea, run:

 `sudo docker compose up -d`

 Tada!
 Borea should now be accessible on the domain you set up or the IP of your instance.

+---

+### Important Notes:
-#### Important: If you do not have a TLS/SSL certificate set up for your domain/IP, accessing your Borea instance at that address will not work.
+#### If you do not have a TLS/SSL certificate set up for your domain/IP, accessing your Borea instance at that address will not work.
 #### To get around this, you need to edit the docker-compose.yml file manually and add the environment variables `DISABLE_SECURE_SSL_REDIRECT: 'true'` and `SECURE_COOKIES: 'false'` under services > web > environment.
 This is a manual process because Borea should not be run without a certificate (over HTTP).
 #### Doing this and restarting the service will allow you to access Borea over HTTP, but might require configuring browser settings to allow HTTP traffic depending on what browser you use.